BroadcomMFD/opsrexx-language-support/README.md

 <details><summary><span style="font-size: 1.3em">Configure OPS/REXX LS to Access OPS/MVS Using SSH</span></summary>

-As an alternative to connecting to OPS/MVS using the OPS/MVS REST API, you may access a subset of OPS/REXX LS features by connecting to OPS/MVS subsystems using Secure Shell Protocol (SSH).
+As an alternative to connecting to OPS/MVS using the OPS/MVS REST API, you may access OPS/REXX LS features by connecting to OPS/MVS subsystems using Secure Shell Protocol (SSH).
 This type of connection is recommended for individual testing of the extension, since it enables quick setup.

 To establish a connection to OPS/MVS using SSH: